imrisa/data_analysis/README.md

 ## Fairness Analysis
 #### Check the fairness about each nutritions(high and low value) in the final model if the samples are fair to get the result of relation between the predict value.

+For fairness analysis, I split each features into two groups to see the RMSE.
+A difference in RMSE across groups suggests that the model performs better for one group than the other.
+(However, it is sensetive to outliers).
+Also perfortm permutation to asses whether the observed difference in RMSE between the groups is statistically significant under the null hypothesis that the two groups have the same performance distribution.

+#### Hypothesis
+- H0: Our model is fair.
+Its precision for two groups (high and low), and any differences are due to random chance.
+- H1: Our model is unfair.
+Its precision for two groups (high and low) and any differences are not random chance.

+- Result
+  - fat:
+   - Observed RMSE Difference: 0.05196006747246118
+   -
+   - samples are fair between the two groups
+  - sugar: samples are unfair between the two groups.
+Prediction result might be affected depending on the sample.
+   -
+   -
+  - protain:
+   -
+   -
+  - carbohydrates:
+   -
+   -